 This group values open discussion, mutual support, acceptance of diverse people, and involvement in social ministries.
 With varied ages but tilting toward younger adults, we begin our time together with reflective prayer practices, then explore questions of faith, biblical interpretation, and cultural relevance.

 This large group of diverse ages values questions, discussion, active service projects, and mutual care and support.
 Our discussions often follow the Revised Common Lectionary as we explore how biblical texts matter to us and our world.

 This group seeks community through study, service, and shared life experiences.
 We range in age, with many empty nesters who have not yet retired.
 We often choose multiweek biblical and topical studies and enjoy shared service projects and social gatherings.

 This intergenerational class uses scripture, theology, and current issues as starting places for lively discussion.
-In 2019-20, the class will begin with a Living the Questions series entitled "Saving Jesus," in which numerous scholars, ministers, and teachers attempt to connect the biblical Jesus with today' s Christian challenges.
-The following video series will feature Amy Jill-Levine on "Great Figures of the New Testament."
+The Living the Questions video series, in which scholars and ministers connect the biblical texts with today's Christian challenges, provides the foundation of content for the class.

 This larger class of mostly retired adults offers vigorous exploration of scripture texts and their present relevance and challenge.
 Our curriculum explores biblical themes, at times drawing from the rhythms of the lectionary and the seasons.
 Social gatherings in members' homes extend our fun and fellowship.